Daeho-Git/short_code-study-with-python/README.md

 ---
 > I will continue to think about how to proceed with the short coding study and add it.

-- This document also includes implementations of mathematical formulas and algorithms.
+- This document also includes implementations of mathematical formulas and algorithms..

-> Processing speed is based on the following development environment. laptop
+> Processing speed is based on the following development environment.

+laptop
 1. GPU 1660TI
 2. 16GB RAM